 Note: For all residency applicants, Greenville Health System (GHS) will participate in PhORCAS (Pharmacy Online Residency Centralized Application Service)

-The Postgraduate Year One Pharmacy Residency (PGY-1) and Critical Care Pharmacy Residency (PGY-2) at GHS are committed to providing residents with the skills and knowledge required to develop into independent and competent pharmacy practitioners.
+The Postgraduate Year One Pharmacy Residency (PGY-1) and Postgraduate Year Two Critical Care Pharmacy Residency (PGY-2) at GHS are committed to providing residents with the skills and knowledge required to develop into independent and competent pharmacy practitioners.
 The residency programs are designed to advance clinical patient care and educational skills through direct patient care rotations, evaluation and application of current literature and educational programs such as in-services, lectures and precepting.

 - Provide pharmaceutical care to patients in multiple settings